Welcome to today's edition of the Rush 24-7 podcast.

 They like that he's doing all this, and they hope everybody works together on it.

-That's what he really want.
+That's what we really want.

 They want everybody.

-I saw it in the Lunch Focus Group.
+I saw it in the lunch focus group.

 They want everybody to work together.

-Obama's working on it, and then and that's good.
+Obama's working on it, and that's good.

-We've got an unemployment problem, Obama's working on it, he's got a program for it.
+We've got an unemployment problem, Obama's working on it.

-But the thing that you gotta take away, the thing that you must understand about last night that's that defines everything.
+But the thing that you got to take away, the thing that you must understand about last night that defines everything: there is massive dissatisfaction with the country's direction.

-Vast majority of the American people do not like the direction the country is going, while at the same time there is overwhelming support for Barack Obama's agenda.
+Vast majority of the American people do not like the direction the country is going, while at the same time, there is overwhelming support for Barack Obama's agenda, which means that to the vast majority of American voters, There is no relationship whatsoever between Obama's agenda and the direction of the country.

 There was a smoldering body in the cabin out there, and they hadn't ID'd it.